slb2240/patients_with_peritoneal_metastasis_from_colorectal_cancer/README.md

 - Hannah E. Fuchs
 - Katherine S. Panageas

-This repository serves as analysis code for the manuscript "Genomic characterization and clinical outcomes of patients with peritoneal metastases from colorectal cancer."
+This repository contains the analysis code for the manuscript "Genomic characterization and clinical outcomes of patients with peritoneal metastases from colorectal cancer."